tsamartino/OpenCannabis/5/README.md

 ### Abstract

-This document describes an extension to the _OpenCannabis Specification, version 1_, that introduces menu- related definitions structures, and services that compose, create .
+This document describes an extension to the _OpenCannabis Specification, version 1_, that introduces menu- related definitions structures, and services that compose, create and reference menus.

 _"Menu"_ in this context, refers to:
 - The contents of a dispensaries products